 - Be provided with a variety of materials to help you as you and the University work together to guide your student through their transition

 For Orientations for First-Year Students (new first-time to college), one of the biggest things to expect is that you and your student are going through two separate programs.
 There are certain sessions where Orientation and Parent Orientation overlap.
 These will include topics such as paying for college, getting started on campus, portions of the academic advising process, and a few of the meals.

 During Orientations for Transfer and Nontraditional Students, most of the schedule is together except for parts of the welcome and when students are in advising and class registration.
 During that time, you and other Parent Orientation participants can learn about academics at UNC.

 We recommend talking with your student about the benefits of you as a parent or support person attending Orientation.
 The decision is ultimately up to both of you and common deciding factors include: how comfortable the student is attending with or without the parent/support person, financial responsibilities, schedule availability, and if the schedule looks beneficial to the parent/support person.

 Please understand that we do try not to repeat too much information from other campus events such as Preview Day, Admitted Students Day, and campus visits.
 While some helpful information may be repeated, we strive to present it in a different format and specifically for the student's support system.

-There is no need to park anywhere else during Orientation, but if you wish to park somewhere else, you will need to buy a day pass from one of the Pay to Park daily parking dispensers.
+Note: If you wish to park somewhere else other than the designated parking lot for your student's Orientation, you will need to buy a day pass from one of the Pay to Park daily parking dispensers.